 Customer Loyalty Programs

-There are multiple AI use cases of conversational tech in customer loyalty programs, including using chatbots to automate customer engagement.
+There are multiple AI chatbot examples of conversational tech in customer loyalty programs, including using chatbots to automate customer engagement.
 Consumers want to feel rewarded and acknowledged but doing this manually is impossible and automated CRM solutions are expensive.
 Chatbots are thus, a great option for engaging customers efficiently after certain triggers (such as making a purchase or adding products to the cart).
 Some ways of using chatbots to strengthen customer loyalty and drive engagement include:

 - sending personalized messages after certain actions